open-mpi/ompi/ompi/mpi/man/man3/MPI_Comm_dup_with_info.3.md

 original communicator.
 This includes any attributes (see below) and topologies (see Chapter 6, "Process Topologies," in the MPI-1 Standard).
-This call is valid even if there are pending point-to-point communications involving the communicator `comm`.
-A typical call might involve an `MPI_Comm_dup_with_info` at the beginning of the parallel call, and an `MPI_Comm_free` of that duplicated communicator at the end of the call.
+This call is valid even if there are pending point-to-point communications involving the communicator comm.
+A typical call might involve an MPI_Comm_dup_with_info at the beginning of the parallel call, and an MPI_Comm_free of that duplicated communicator at the end of the call.
 Other models of communicator management are also possible.
 This call applies to both intra- and intercommunicators.
 Note that it is not defined by the MPI standard what happens if the